Last Updated on 08/01/2021 by Info idea

 Registration charges: INR 50

 When in Delhi, you must visit the Swaminarayan Akshardham temple.
 This is one of the largest Hindu temples in the world and was built by the BAPS spiritual organization.
 It is a stunning architectural work built with pink stone and white marble.
-This tourist place is located on the banks of the Yamuna River.
+This tourist place in Delhi NCR is located on the banks of the Yamuna River.
 There is an Abhishekh Mandap, Sanskruti Darshan, Sahajanand Darshan, and Neelkanth Darshan.
 Akshardham also provides a cultural boat ride and a theme-based garden for tourists to enjoy.
 The Sahaj Anand Water Show is also a must watch attraction here.

 Entry fee: free

 Timing: 9:30 am to 6:30 pm, remains closed on Mondays

 This is one of the most ancient structures in Delhi.
 It occupies an important place in Indian history as it has witnessed many historic events since the Mughal era.
 This was initially built by Humayun and later expanded by Sher Shah Suri.
 During the India-Pakistan partition, many people took refuge here while traveling to Pakistan.
 Rectangular dimensions and an area of nearly 2 km make it a historical landmark worth the visit.
 Boating and sound-light show in the evening are some of the special attractions organised here.

 Entry fee: INR 20 for Indians and INR 200 for foreigners